panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 # Final Report | Stage 7 | The final report
-## A Neural QA Model for DBpedia
+## Anand Panchbhai | A Neural QA Model for DBpedia | GSoC'19
 ![Welcome](static/welcome.jpg)

 Welcome to the final report of this year's GSoC period, If you are a newbie and want t oknow about the journey of this project do read it from the very begining else lets dive straight in.

 If you just wanna have a look at the pristinely written and managed code please find it in the following link: [Github Repository: https://github.com/dbpedia/neural-qa/tree/working-gsoc-anand](https://github.com/dbpedia/neural-qa/tree/working-gsoc-anand)

-The whole work was added as a single pull request whose link is as follows: https://github.com/dbpedia/neural-qa/pull/14
+The whole work was added as a single pull request whose link is as follows: https://github.com/dbpedia/neural-qa/pull/14.
+YOu can contact me at: panchbhai1969[at]gmail[dot]com

 This page is divided into parts: